Hanauma Bay is the famous bay for snorkeling on Oahu, and there is an expensive entry fee.

-So you want to go to snorkeling as part of your time on Oahu!
+So you want to go to snorkeling as part of your Oahu itinerary!

 Which are the best beaches on Oahu for snorkeling?!